midasum/vitest-bdd/README.md

   Scenario: Add two numbers
     Given I have a "basic" calculator
-    When I add 1 and 2
+    When I add 1 to 2
     Then the result is 3

+  Scenario: Sum many numbers
+    Given I have a "basic" calculator
+    When I sum 1, 2, and 3
+    Then the result is 6

   Scenario: Advanced calculator
     Given I have an "rpn" calculator